Creature Cups® FAQs

 Why Is There A Hole In The Bottom Of My Cup?

-You may notice a small spot on the bottom of your spider or octopus cup.
+You may notice a small spot on the bottom of your cup.
 We make a small hole in the bottom of the cup before the firing process to make sure that the cup won't explode when it goes into the kiln.
 Once the cups are fired, we seal the hole using a durable watertight glaze.
 Don't worry!
 The hole is completely sealed and won't leak or allow outside substances in.